kellanb/liri-node-app/README.md

 #### Spotify
 node liri.js spotify-this-song <insert song title>

-This will show the following information about the song in your terminal/bash window
+This will show the following information about the song in your terminal/bash window:
 * Artist(s)
 * The song's name
 * A preview link of the song from Spotify